 - Get started without leaving your current home or hiring someone to manage a new store in a new location.

-- Pack up and relocate if your spouse gets a new job.
+- Pack up and relocate if your significant other gets a new job.

 This kind of freedom can have an enormously positive effect on your business and your personal life.
 It can also help a lot with keeping your stress under control.